shitohana/BSXplorer/docs/_sequence.rst

 For some tasks, such as converting .bedGraph files to Bismark reports, BSXplorer needs information about all cytosines in reference genome.
 For such tasks the user need to preprocess reference genome with :class:`SequenceFile`.
+Afterwards, preprocessed cytosine file can be used in dedicated functions.

 .. code-block:: python